->Therefore, not only do I lack belief in them but more
+>Therefore, not only do I lack belief in them but also more

 This may be the source of some of our confusion then.
-I categorize Martians (and gods) as nonexistent too, but only as a working assumption based on a lack of any reason to believe they exist.
-That is quite different than my categorization of the statement "Chad's wife did not give birth to their daughter Jade" as false, since I have quite reliable evidence to the contrary (having been there at the birth).
+I categorize Martians (and gods) as nonexistent, too, but only as a working assumption based on a lack of any reason to believe they exist.
+That is quite different from my categorization of the statement, "Chad's wife did not give birth to their daughter Jade" as false since I have quite reliable evidence to the contrary (having been there at the birth).

 It seems that when we say "lack of belief" you hear something more like "lack of opinion" as though we are pretending to have no view on the subject.
 That's not what we're saying, however; rather, we are making a distinction between a working assumption that X does not exist (we lack belief in X) and a positive belief that X does not exist (we believe in ~X based on evidence that ~X).

 >Matt3: It is my contention that "lacking belief" is more

 >consistent with the lack of awareness of a concept.
 Once you

 >are aware of the concept, you invariably categorize it in your